Stickydicee/portfolio/proxmox/docker/install-docker.md

 > ⚠️ **Important**
 > Before running scripts from the internet, **always check and understand what the script does**.
-> I personally reviewed the script, confirmed its safety, and trust its implementation for my own lab setup.
+> I personally reviewed the script, confirmed its safety and trust its implementation for my own lab setup.

 This script walks you through an **advanced setup** where you're asked whether to install Docker Compose and Portainer.